fun to do kids old town san diego california Travel for Kids

 Mission San Diego de Alcala

 Mission San Diego de Alcala – In 1774, due to a lack of a reliable water supply, the mission was moved from Presidio Hill, six miles up the valley (Mission Valley).
-In 1775, the mission buildings were destroyed, but rebuilt the following year.
 Today, you can see the whitewashed adobe brick church, a bell tower, garden, and ruins of the monastery.
-A small museum has tools and clothing from the 19th century.

 Fun food

 Watch tortillas being made by hand at the Old Town Mexican Cafe and Coyote Cafe (and buy them hot off the griddle).
-At La Panaderia in Fiesta de Reyes, pick up churros and Mexican sweets.
+At El Mercadito in Fiesta de Reyes, pick up delicious churros with chocolate or caramel sauce, ice cream and baked goods.
 Kids can also try old fashioned sodas and sarsaparilla at Old Town House of Jerkey and Root Beer.
 And throughout Old Town are lots of places to eat tacos, enchiladas, quesadillas, and tostadas.

 Shopping